 In the mix is also the soon-to-open City Tap Kitchen & Craft and The Lost Fox Hideaway, as well as a rebranded World of Beer that’s now called Jefferson Ale House and Kettler’s Vyne apartment community that will bring in nearly 400 residential units along with thousands more square feet of retail space to the northern section of the center.

 One Loudoun’s two newest dining attractions will open in the former 12,604-square-foot Hail & Hog Kitchen and Tap location at the corner of Exchange and Thorndike Streets, with City Tap on the first floor and The Lost Fox upstairs where there’s an indoor-outdoor bar and patio.
-Both businesses are owned and managed by the same group and are set to open this summer.

 It will be City Tap’s ninth location, with two already operating in Washington, DC.
 While its food will blend the chef’s personal expertise with regional traditions to create dishes like Cajun-style shrimp and grits and tangy whipped ricotta, its beer will come in the forms of IPAs, Berliner Weisses, fruited wheats and barrel-aged stouts that are “rich with variety and variation,” according to the website.

 “It seems like a really good, cool experience—we’re really excited about them coming,” said Lindsay Petak, the senior marketing and business development manager for RPAI, the company that manages One Loudoun’s downtown retail space.
 “We want them to open as soon as possible.”

 Just a few blocks down Exchange Street is World of Beer, or the restaurant and bar formerly known by that name.
 There, in the 5,000-square-foot corner space, yet another ale house concept is taking hold of Loudoun—this one named for the nation’s third president.